 A BTEC and Cambridge Technical Awards are post-16 courses equivalent to A Levels.
-This option offers a vocational route and a more enjoyable route for those who prefer a portfolio based course without formal examinations.
+This option offers a vocational route and a more enjoyable route for those who prefer a portfolio based course with only one examination-based module.

 Q What is an Applied A Level?